 Women in Plastics also reaches out to other like-minded groups, for instance partnering with Plastics News Women Breaking the Mold Network (WBM), a community which is also dedicated to the professional development of female executives in the plastics industry.

 For Boltaron, supporting the Women in Plastics initiative is a no-brainer.
-“We’ve been very willing to send some of our leaders out into the field,” says Boltaron director Adam Mellon.
+“We’ve been very willing to send some of our leaders out into the field,” says Adam Mellen, Boltaron CSO and VP of sales and marketing.

 The lack of female representation creates a challenge for performance plastics companies like Boltaron’s parent, the SIMONA Group, which is eager to even the playing field, and promote gender equality.
 Though the company isn’t necessarily working against a targeted percentage, “we certainly are cognizant of the fact that we would like to have more women,” says Mellen.